 It’s a simple thing.
 It’s a car… that you drive.
 That’s the only reason for it’s existence.
 That’s all it does.

 It kept me thinking that the people at Mazda who make the Miata must also understand this.
 That really it’s a stupid thing.
 They completely understand how it’s impractical, it’s uncompromising, and it really isn’t good at anything in day-to-day life.
 They get past all of that.
-Somebody explained all of that to them, explained to them why they couldn’t make it, and they said, “Fuck.
-You.”
+Somebody explained all of that to them, explained to them why they couldn’t make it, and they said, “Anything else?”

 I don’t know.
 It makes me happy as a car guy.
 It’s a giant middle finger to the automobile being treated as an appliance.
 Supercars are an even bigger middle finger, but anybody can buy a Miata.

 I’m sure most of the people reading this have watched Top Gear or The Grand Tour.
 You know how sometimes they get a car on a roadtrip and they tell you it becomes like one of their friends?
-I always thought that was bullshit, because I couldn’t relate.
+I always thought that was just made up, because I couldn’t relate.
 Now I know they are completely truthful when they said that.
 Every time I parked the car somewhere, I was thinking to myself.
 “Will the Miata be safe here?
 How is the Miata?”.